 Female conscription was introduced in December 1941.
-Women were given a choice of working in industry or farming, or joining one of the military auxiliary services.
+Women were given the choice of working in industry or farming, or of joining one of the military auxiliary services.
 The ATS was the largest of these, but women also joined the Women's Auxiliary Air Force and the Women's Royal Naval Service.

 ‘Until my experience in London I had been opposed to the use of women in uniform.
 But in Great Britain I had seen them perform so magnificently in various positions, including service with anti-aircraft batteries, that I had been converted.
 Towards the end of the war the more stubborn die-hards had been convinced and demanded them in increasing numbers.’